frnck37/autolamp/README.md

 sudo nano autolamp.sh

 #Change the hostnames to your liking, lines 13 to 16.

 #Adjust virtual server settings, lines 20 to 57.
 Run the "ifconfig" command in the terminal to display the status of your interfaces and their IP addresses.

 #Change the SSID of your access point as desired, line 100.

-"Specify the IP of your wlan0 interface in the dnmasq configuration, line 110.
+#Specify the IP of your wlan0 interface in the dnmasq configuration, line 110.

 #Do the same in the captive portal configuration "GateWayAddress=192.168.X.X" line 130.

 #Run "sudo ./autolamp2.sh" in your terminal.
 The installation will begin.

-T#he secure installation of MySQL starts automatically at the end of the script.
+#The secure installation of MySQL starts automatically at the end of the script.
 Answer the questions as follows:

 # Change the root password?
 Yes, then "0"
 # Remove anonymous users?
 Yes